tweibley/legate/docs/Todo/revised-new-agent-plan.md

 **Objective:** Update the Web UI to support the new multi-agent system features with careful validation at each step.

 **Implementation Approach:**
-*   Each feature will be implemented incrementally with user validation after each step
+*   Each feature was implemented incrementally with user validation after each step
-*   Changes will be tested thoroughly before moving to the next feature
+*   Changes were tested thoroughly before moving to the next feature
-*   Any bugs or issues will be immediately addressed before proceeding
+*   Any bugs or issues were immediately addressed before proceeding
-*   Regular check-ins with the user will ensure the implementation meets expectations

 **Step C.0: Research and Planning**
 *   **Status: ✅ COMPLETED**